 Tables 4 and 5 show recommended equipment, collection frequencies, and storage areas, based on residential and retail floor areas.
-For compaction of residential general waste, a 2:1 volume reduction is expected; in keeping with standard practices, recyclable materials will not be subject to compaction.
-Compaction of retail materials will also not be required due to the small volumes generated and the required practice of keeping residential and retail materials separate.
+As noted in Section 5.2 for compaction of residential general waste, a 2:1 volume reduction is expected; recyclable materials will not be subject to compaction.
+Compaction of retail materials will also not be required due to the small volumes generated and the requirement to keep residential and retail materials in separate self-contained areas.